Ab initio study of Proximity-Induced Superconductivity in PbTe/Pb heterostructures: Acknowledgments

 \section{Acknowledgments}

 The authors acknowledge the fruitful discussion with Erik Bakkers, Arnold H. Kole and Nils Wittemeier.
 ZZ acknowledges the research program “Materials for the Quantum Age” (QuMat) for financial support.
 This program (registration number 024.005.006) is part of the Gravitation program financed by the Dutch Ministry of Education, Culture and Science (OCW).
 RR and ZZ acknowledge financial support from Sector Plan Program 2019-2023.
 This work was sponsored by NWO-Domain Science for the use of supercomputer facilities.
+This publication is part of the project ”Quantum Materials by Design” with file number 2024.012 of the research programme Computing Time on National Computer Facilities which is (partly) financed by the Dutch Research Council (NWO) under the grant https://doi.org/10.61686/JUXDK41645 .
 We also acknowledge that the results of this research have been achieved using the Tier-0 PRACE Research Infrastructure resource Discoverer based in Sofia, Bulgaria (OptoSpin project id.
 2020225411).
 This project has received funding from the European Union’s Horizon Europe research and innovation program under Grant Agreement No 101130384 (QUONDENSATE).